AvoCahDoe/Fst-simulation/README.md

 # 🏫 3D Simulation of FST Beni-Mellal Campus

-A web-based interactive 3D simulation of the **Faculté des Sciences et Techniques de Beni Mellal** campus, built using **Babylon.js** and **Vue.js**.
+ web-based interactive 3D simulation of the **Faculté des Sciences et Techniques de Beni Mellal** campus, built using **Babylon.js** and **Vue.js**.
 This project aims to offer a realistic, navigable virtual environment of the FST campus to help students, visitors, and staff explore the university space.

 ---